You are here: Research Interaction at the Institute Doctoral Training

 In regard to the Thesis Advisory Committees, the institute plans cooperation between the supervisor and the doctoral fellow in the appointment of an external advisor with expertise in the subject area of the dissertation project.
 This is a wise and expedient approach, especially for doctoral projects with an interdisciplinary focus.
 Doctoral fellows are encouraged to organize a research visit with the external advisor in order to facilitate closer collaboration between them.
 In a similar vein, they also might invite scholars to the institute who have made seminal contributions to the field of their own doctoral research.
 The institute has greatly benefitted from the stimulating discussions these initiatives have generated.
 In addition, the institute also fosters close contact between the doctoral fellows, habilitation candidates and other senior research fellows of the institute, who support their younger colleagues.

 With a view to ensure compliance with the rules of good scientific practise, once a year, the directors conduct a joint meeting to discuss relevant documents of the Max Planck Society and the Association of German Constitutional Law Professors.

 The institute’s PhD candidates have elected two PhD representatives according to the new Max Planck PhDnet Statutes.
 It is an established institute tradition that the PhD representatives exercise the office jointly and on equal terms.

-Richard Dören is the elected internal PhD representative of the MPIL.
+Wartan Hofsepjan and Paolo Mazzottiare the elected internal PhD representatives of the MPIL.

 We kindly ask that requests concerning the supervision of doctoral theses in the context of an application should be sent to the directors only.
 Please note that questions for which the answer is available in our extensive Guidelines for Applicants will not be answered.